nep-pack/NonlinearEigenproblems.jl/docs/src/innersolvers.md

 W^HM(λ)Vz=0
 ```
 This is sometimes called a nonlinear Rayleigh-Ritz procedure,
 or a direct projection.
-These are *inner solvers* for many problems.
+These are *inner solvers* for many NEP-solvers.

 NEP-PACK provides a framework to handle projected problems